PerlDancer/Dancer2/Contributing.md

    To do that, first create a local branch to build your pull request:

-        # you should be in master here
+        # you should be in main here
         $ git checkout -b pr/$name

    Now you have created a local branch named _pr/$name_ where _$name_